JoaoNM/Bayesian-ML/index.md

 > $$P(A) = 1 - P(\overline{A})$$

 Here's an [article](https://www.thoughtco.com/prove-the-complement-rule-3126554) on the proof for this expression.
-It is also worth noting that probabilities are expressed as sets; using the example above, $$A$$ is a particular set.

 There are two axioms of $$P$$; the first one is the following: